Addp4002/CurrencyMate/README.md

 # Main Files in Currency Converter Project

 The project is organized into several key files and directories.
-Here’s a breakdown of the main files:
+Here’s a breakdown of the main file:

 ## `src/App.jsx`